jeffrey-xiao/dotfiles/README.md

 ## Color Scheme

-The color scheme used is `solarized-dark`.
-Most programs will take the colors in `.Xresources` with the exception of the colors in `dircolors` and `weechat`.
+The color scheme used is `solarized-dark` and the 16 system colors is set using `.Xresources`.
+All configuration files directly use these 16 colors. `dircolors` specifies these colors using 3-bit ANSI escape codes.

 ## Personal Configuration